awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNTunnels.md

 Default: `ikev1`, `ikev2`

 **Inside tunnel IPv4 CIDR**
-The range of inside IPv4 addresses for the VPN tunnel\.
+The range of inside \(internal\) IPv4 addresses for the VPN tunnel\.
 You can specify a size /30 CIDR block from the `169.254.0.0/16` range\.
 The CIDR block must be unique across all Site\-to\-Site VPN connections that use the same virtual private gateway\.
 The following CIDR blocks are reserved and cannot be used:
 + `169.254.0.0/30`
 + `169.254.1.0/30`